Sleepy Hollow, New York: The Upper Mills

 When Philipse died in 1702, the manor was divided between his son, Adolphus Philipse, and his grandson, Frederick Philipse II.
 Adolph received the Upper Mills property, which extended from Dobbs Ferry to the Croton River.
 Frederick II was given the Lower Mills at the confluence of the Saw Mill and Hudson Rivers, the two parcels being reunited on his uncle's death.
-His son, Frederick III, became the third lord of the manor in 1751.
+His son, Frederick Philipse III, became the third lord of the manor in 1751.